 The Company's Code of Regulations provides for a classified board of directors with two classes.
-The total number of authorized directors has been fixed by the Board of Directors at eleven.
-Each class of directors consists, as nearly as practical, of one-half of the total number of directors.
-The Board of Directors proposes the re-election of the six incumbent Class I Directors to continue their service as Class I Directors at the 2021 Annual Meeting of Shareholders.
-The five incumbent Class II Directors will continue in office until the 2022 Annual Meeting of Shareholders.
+The total number of authorized directors has been fixed by the Board of Directors at nine.
+Each class of directors consists, as nearly as practical, of one-half of the total number of directors with four directors in Class I and five directors in Class II.
+The Board of Directors proposes the re-election of the five incumbent Class II Directors to continue their service as Class II Directors at the 2024 Annual Meeting of Shareholders.
+The four incumbent Class I Directors will continue in office until the 2025 Annual Meeting of Shareholders.

-Mike Brooks, Jason Brooks, Glenn E. Corlett, Robyn R. Hahn, James L. Stewart and Tracie A. Winbigler are currently Class I Directors of the Company and are being nominated by the Board of Directors for re-election for two-year terms as Class I Directors.
+Michael L. Finn, G. Courtney Haning, William L. Jordan, Curtis A. Loveland and Robert B. Moore, Jr. are currently Class II Directors of the Company and are being nominated by the Board of Directors for re-election for two-year terms as Class II Directors.

-It is intended that, unless otherwise directed, the shares represented by the enclosed proxy will be voted FOR the election of Mike Brooks, Jason Brooks, Glenn E. Corlett, Robyn R. Hahn, James L. Stewart and Tracie A. Winbigler for two-year terms as Class I Directors.
+It is intended that, unless otherwise directed, the shares represented by the enclosed proxy will be voted FOR the election of Michael L. Finn, G. Courtney Haning, William L. Jordan, Curtis A. Loveland and Robert B. Moore, Jr. for two-year terms as Class II Directors.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
 In the event that any of the nominees for director should become unavailable, the number of directors of the Company may be decreased pursuant to the Company's Code of Regulations, or the Board of Directors may designate a substitute nominee, in which event the shares represented by the enclosed proxy will be voted for such substitute nominee.